jasonmb626/mySetups/VSCode_Setup.md

 ```

 #### Configure keybindings.json (Probably only necessary on Linux.
 Linux defaults are weird.
 Make them better match Windows.)

+Because vim has taken over normal Cut/Copy/Pase use these if you need non-vim cut/copy/paste.
+This is especially useful \(but not as usueful as Ctrl+C/V/X would have been\) if you are using one hand for the mouse and need to use quickly use one hand for cut/copy/paste

+Ctrl+Insert instaed of Ctrl+C
+Shift+Insert instead of Ctrl+V
+Shift+Delete instead of Ctrl+X

 ```json
   {
     "key": "shift+alt+down",